futureofcoding/futureofcoding.org/drafts/dctp.md

 Then someone (I forget who - if this is you, THANK YOU!!!) suggested I listen to [Conal's interview on the Haskellcast podcast](http://www.haskellcast.com/episode/009-conal-elliott-on-frp-and-denotational-design).
 Things started to click.
 I went back to his papers one last time.... 💥.
 It hit me.
 It all fell into place.
 I saw the light.
 I saw how the beauty of React could be joined with a solution to state management without the annoying parts of Redux.
 I saw how we could program user interfaces without mutable variables anywhere, just `const` statements as far as the eye could see...

-Now I am cursed to be one of those condescending assholes, a Conal zombie, doomed to roam the land, pleading other to "go back and read Conal", while knowing full well how hard it will be for them to see the light.
+Now I am cursed to be one of those condescending assholes, a Conal zombie, doomed to roam the land, pleading other to "go back and read Conal", while knowing full well how hard it will be for them to see the light[[1](#)].
 This essay is how I hope to give you my disease.

-### DCTP
+## DCTP

 When a programming language designer defines a word in their language, that's the end of the story.
 But when a programming language designer coins a phrase in English, that's only the beginning of their ordeal.
 Alan Kay coined the phrase "object-oriented programming" (OOP) in the 70s, but OOP took on a life of its own, [which has caused much confusion and heartache to its creator](http://wiki.c2.com/?AlanKaysDefinitionOfObjectOriented).